notification-system/docs/frontend-initial-spec.md

 * Automatically turn on screen for configured alarms
 * Automatically unlock device for configured alarms
 * Persistant background service
+* Single connection to the server
+  * Message bus between the UI and Background Service
+  * UI subscriptions are cleaned up when the UI is hidden

 ## Localization Support
 * All user facing strings are in a localization file.
 Just need to add the translations for the other languages.